ai4os/ai4-docs/source/howtos/train/batch.rst

 .. image:: /_static/images/dashboard/batch-configuration.png
    :width: 400 px

-In the following dummy example, we can save the current date in our storage, mimicking the saving of the modelweights at the end of a real training.
+In the following dummy example, we can save the current date in our storage, mimicking the saving of the model weights at the end of a real training.

 .. code-block:: bash